AudreyS108/Python-Graph-Creator/README.md

 This project is called Python Graph Creator.
 It is my first project submission for the Athena Award.
 This project is designed to let the user create a plot/graph easily!
 It's simple to customize, and also simple to set up.
+This code allows the user to input their own x and y values. and create a graph with the data.
 __________________________________________________________
 What It Does:
 -